SINGHkarampal/Eli-Lilly-take-home-assignment-submission/DOCUMENTATION.md

 ### Stage 2 – Connect frontend to backend

     - Implemented an asynchronous `loadMedicines` function in `frontend/script.js`.
     - Called `GET http://localhost:8000/medicines` from the browser when the page loads.
     - Logged the raw JSON response and the `medicines` array to the console to verify the data shape.
     - Confirmed that the frontend can successfully communicate with the backend before building the UI.

+### Stage 3 – Display medicines in the UI

+    - Added a table structure in `frontend/index.html` to display medicines (name and price).
+    - Updated `frontend/script.js` to:
+    - Fetch data from `GET /medicines`.
+    - Extract the `medicines` array from the JSON response.
+    - Dynamically create table rows for each medicine and insert them into the page.
+    - Kept console logging for debugging and to verify the data shape.